Home Page : Glossary : "R" : regular expression

 regular expression

-A regular expression is a way of expressing a text pattern for the purpose of matching a string.
+A regular expression is a way of expressing a text pattern for the purpose of matching a string or part of a string.
 Regular expressions are often used either to extract information from a string or to verify that a string is of the correct format.
 When referred to, regular expressions are often abbreviated to simply "regex".

 Regex Meaning